construction calculator

 FAQs

-Should I size up for high ceilings?
+Should I size up for high ceilings or open layouts?

-Does this handle continuous leaks?
+Does this calculator handle continuous leaks or flooding?

-Is this the same as manufacturer charts?
+Is this the same as manufacturer sizing charts?

-What about multiple rooms?
+What about multiple rooms or an entire basement?

 Related calculators